 As executive vice president and chief communications officer for The Madison Square Garden Company (MSG), Barry Watkins oversees all aspects of the company's communications and government relations activities, as well as its extensive philanthropic efforts.

-A 32-year MSG veteran, Mr. Watkins is responsible for communications activities across the company, including for the Knicks, Rangers, Liberty, Sports Properties and MSG's original productions – the Christmas Spectacular and New York Spectacular, both starring the Radio City Rockettes.
+A 34-year MSG veteran, Mr. Watkins is responsible for communications activities across the company, including for the Knicks, Rangers, Liberty, Sports Properties and MSG’s original productions – the Christmas Spectacular and New York Spectacular, both starring the Radio City Rockettes.
 He oversees the company's senior public relations staff as well as strategic communications planning and execution for all announcements, corporate strategy, financial reporting and events at all company venues.
-Mr. Watkins also manages the company's VIP Services, Corporate Events, Archives and Photography areas.
+Mr. Watkins also manages the company's Premier Services and Hospitality, Events, Archives and Photography areas.

 Over his long career with the company, Mr. Watkins has played an integral role in shaping the communications strategies for some of the most important and high-profile events and announcements in the company's history.
 Most recently, this has included MSG’s plans to build a groundbreaking music and entertainment-focused venue in Las Vegas; as well as the Company’s investments in TAO Group, a world-class hospitality group, and Boston Calling Events, which produces the Boston Calling Music Festival.
 Past highlights include the unprecedented, three-year Transformation of the Madison Square Garden Arena; the acquisitions of the Forum in Inglewood, CA, the Beacon Theatre and Radio City Music Hall; and the 1994 New York Rangers Stanley Cup victory.
 He has guided the media relations efforts surrounding the company’s partnerships with Tribeca Enterprises, owner of the Tribeca Film Festival, and Azoff MSG Entertainment; and was a key contributor to MSG's successful spin-offs, first from Cablevision Systems Corporation in 2010, and then from MSG Networks Inc. in 2015.
 Since 2012, Mr. Watkins has also played an important role in the development of special television programs on MSG Networks that chronicle the history and transformation of The Garden, and the Garden of Dreams Foundation, which have garnered 25 New York Emmy award nominations and five New York Emmy wins.